-6.7.4.1.
-Upon receipt of the application, the Chief of police shall investigate the applicant's reputation as to morals and integrity.

-6.7.4.2.
-After an investigation of the applicant's morals and integrity, but within seven (7) business days of filing of the applicant, the Chief of Police shall endorse on such application his/her approval or disapproval.
-Failure of the Police Chief to act on said permit within seven (7) business days of the applicant's filing shall constitute approval.
-If disapproved, the applicant shall have the right of appeal to the Board of Selectmen in writing within seven (7) days of the denial by the Chief of Police.
-The Board of Selectmen must act upon the appeal at one of their next two regularly scheduled meetings.
+- A. Upon receipt of the application, the Chief of Police shall investigate the applicant's reputation as to morals and integrity. - B. After an investigation of the applicant's morals and integrity, but within seven business days of filing of the applicant, the Chief of Police shall endorse on such application his/her approval or disapproval.
+Failure of the Police Chief to act on said permit within seven business days of the applicant's filing shall constitute approval.
+If disapproved, the applicant shall have the right of appeal to the Select Board in writing within seven days of the denial by the Chief of Police.
+The Select Board must act upon the appeal at one of its next two regularly scheduled meetings.
 Failure to so act shall be deemed approval.

-6.7.4.3.
-Such license when issued shall contain the signature of the Chief of Police or the Board of Selectmen and shall show the name, address, and photograph of said licensee, the date of issuance and the length of time the same shall be operative, as well as the license number.
-The Police Department shall keep a record of all licenses issued for a period of six (6) years.
+C. Such license when issued shall contain the signature of the Chief of Police or the Select Board and shall show the name, address, and photograph of said licensee, the date of issuance and the length of time the same shall be operative, as well as the license number.
+The Police Department shall keep a record of all licenses issued for a period of six years.
 Solicitors and canvassers when engaged in the business of soliciting or canvassing are required to display an identifying badge issued by the Police Department, by wearing said badge on an outer garment.
 Each licensee is required to possess an individual license.